Open-Idempotency/Open-Idempotency-System/README.md

 # Open-Idempotency-System
-Main repository for the Open-Idempotency System
+Main repository for the Open-Idempotency System.